Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AHave you.

-Speaker ADo you raise the money for any other charities or.
+Speaker ADo you raise money for any other charities or.

 Speaker AWe help raise money for other charities.